 Strolling through Yamashita Park, it is hard to miss the massive ocean liner in the water beside the promenade.
 The ship is called the Hikawa Maru, and was first put into service in 1930 along the Yokohama-Vancouver/Seattle line.
 The ship had first-class cabins that attracted the likes of the imperial family and Charlie Chaplin for the transpacific journey.
 In 1960, after 30 years at sea, the ship was retired.
 It now serves as a museum, with informative displays and interiors in the style of the 1930s.

-Near the Hikawa Maru, and also hard to miss, stands the Yokohama Marine Tower.
+Near the Hikawa Maru, and also hard to miss, stands the Yokohama Marine Tower (currently closed for renovations until spring 2022).
 It is located just beside the park and extends 106 meters into the air.
 Although not as high as the Landmark Tower Sky Garden, the Marine Tower's observatory also has a 360 degree view, located 100 meters above ground.

 One of the park's main features is a wide path that runs along the water.
 It is usually quite busy, with many people enjoying the view of the bay and the ships passing by.
 At the park's southern end, the path leads into the Rinkosen promenade, which passes by the Osanbashi Pier and leads to Minato Mirai.
 The walk is a pleasant way to travel between the areas.